ARUCC-MyCreds-National-Network/en-CA/README.md

 ## MyCreds
-A project creating verifiable credentials for the educational records of ARUCC-Canada.
+MyCreds<sup>TM</sup> | MesCertif<sup>TM</sup> Virtual Skills Passport Pilot Project for micro-credentials - A project creating verifiable credentials for the educational records of Canadian post-secondary institutions.

 ## About this project
-The project enables a secure digital wallet (Developed by the MATTR) where university graduates can view and share their official, verified educational credentials anytime, and from anywhere.
+The project enables a secure digital wallet (Developed by MATTR) where university and college graduates of micro-credential programs can view and share their official, verified educational credentials anytime, and from anywhere.
 There are various partners and stakeholders involved in bringing this idea to life and developing an innovative platform to deliver value for the education sector in Canada.
-Following are the main contributors to the project.
+The following are the main contributors to the project.

 #### ARUCC:
-ARUCC (Association of Registrars of the Universities and Colleges of Canada) is a national body of registrars and enrollment services professionals of recognized colleges and universities.
-The association is the owner of MyCreds, a platform that offers a document exchange and credential wallet for students and graduates.
+The Association of Registrars of the Universities and Colleges of Canada (ARUCC) is a national body of registrars and enrollment services professionals of recognized colleges and universities.
+The association is the owner of MyCreds<sup>TM</sup> | MesCertif<sup>TM</sup>, a platform that offers an official document exchange network and digital credential wallets for students and graduates.

 #### MATTR:
 MATTR is a market leader in providing a platform for offering digital identities and verifiable credentials.
 The MATTR has taken digital trust and interactions over the internet to the next level contributed to the standards community and shaped the future of the digital identity space.